emoncms/openbem/docs/guide.md

 Note: income from FIT's are not yet considered in the SAP rating, only the saving made through reduction in imported electricity demand.

+Adding a 4 kWp solar PV system generating around 3400 kWh a year where 50% is used on-site reduced the total energy cost from £810 to £564 and brings the SAP rating up to 73.8 - a C rating.